fakerybakery/Online-News-System/index.md

 **A NOTE:** This is the GitHub version, which is slimmed down.

-:warning: Designed to be uploaded in the root directory (`/`).
+⚠️ Designed to be uploaded in the root directory (`/`).
 Please change this code if you don't want it in the root directory.

 UPDATES COMING SOON!

-Built with :heart: by <a href="https://github.com/fakerybakery">@FakeryBakery</a> in :bear: California, :us: United States.
+Built with ❤️ by <a href="https://github.com/fakerybakery">@FakeryBakery</a> in 🐻 California, 🇺🇸 United States.
 <a id="main"></a>
 # Main Section
-Online News System is a perfect platform for blogging, nows,
+Online News System is a perfect platform for blogging, news, and more!
+The main features that ONS lacks are search and HTML-free systems!
+ONS is in beta (v0.0.1) so the CSS is simply awful, but I am planning to update it.
+Please note that the GitHub version is a slightly slimmet down version of this
+ONS is sort of like <a href="https://blot.im" target="_blank">Blot</a> but 100% free, open-sourced, and self-hosted.